exhuma/python-course-basic/slides/index.rst

 Sets
 ----

+* Used for collections of variable size with unique values and with no particular ordering.
 * Surrounded by curly braces (looks like dictionaries but without the colons)::

    myset = {1, 2, 3, 4, 5}